solo-io/solo-cop/workshops/gloo-mesh-demo/README.md

 11. Test that the frontend in cluster1 is working again

 ## Lab 10 - API Gateway <a name="Lab-10"></a>

+Gloo Mesh Gateway adds API gateway features directly into the Istio ingress gateway.
+This way, you don't need an external API gateway or extra hops in your cluster to manage features like OIDC, WAF, rate limiting, and more.

+In this lab, you explore just a few of these features to see how powerful adding Gloo Mesh Gateway to your service mesh is.

 In order to use the various features of the Gloo API gateway you will need to deploy the `Gloo Mesh Addons` package which has the components to use features such as `rate limiting` and `external authorization`.